Inexplicable Ways

 • icy cold climes

-• playing with Norah’s toys after she goes to sleep.
+• playing with the kid’s toys after they goes to sleep.

 • humbly building the universe